B2 1420+32: Description

 The nucleus of B2 1420+32 is constantly active due to a presence of its accretion disk around its supermassive black hole.
-The black hole in the center of the object, is estimated to be 4 × 10^{8} M_{ʘ} based on a virial-based scaling relationship with an accretion disk luminosity of 2 × 10^{18} erg s^{-1}.
+The black hole in the center of the object, is estimated to be 4 × 10^{8} M_{☉} based on a virial-based scaling relationship with an accretion disk luminosity of 2 × 10^{18} erg s^{−1}.

 The active galactic nucleus (AGN) of B2 1420+32 can be described as change looking, marked by a series of changes in spectral variability and broad emission lines.
 The object is categorized as a flat-spectrum (FSRQ) radio quasar, but flaring activity occurring in January 2018 lead the observers to reclassify it as a BL Lacertae object (BL Lac).
 However 96 days later, it has since reverted to back to its original classification of an FSRQ, but since changed again to its BL Lac state after 416 days in July 2019 and so on.
 This is suggested by changes in its accretion mode but was later revealed the jet of B2 1420+32 actually influenced the change in its continuum flux, thus the change of classification between FSRQ and BL Lac.

 Polarized intensity radio mapping by Very Long Baseline Array, have showed the source of B2 1420+32 is made up of a bright single radio core situated at the jet's northwestern end, with a weaker extended jet feature located at a position angle of 130°.
 There is a polarized feature interpreted as a jet knot shown separating from the core.
 Linear approximation has found the knot is moving at superluminal motion at speeds of 12.0 ± 1.7c and happens to be ejecting.
 The polarization direction close to the direction of the jet also suggested the knot might be interpreted as a moving shock.